Your Student Record

 Students are responsible for ensuring that required written work is submitted and received on time.
 It is their responsibility to submit work according to instructors’ requirements and obtain proof that the submission has been delivered successfully.
 This includes work that is submitted in person or by postal mail, e-mail, or an electronic drop box.
 Please note that submitting the “wrong document” or “the wrong version of the document” is not grounds for an extension of time, regrading, or any form of re-consideration, nor is it an acceptable defense if plagiarism is detected.
 Students are responsible for the version of the work that they submit.

 Late work may be submitted only with instructor approval and according to instructor policies.
-Joining a class late by adding or changing courses after registration does not warrant an exception to this policy.
+Adding or changing courses after registration does not warrant an exception to this policy.

 Permission to Engage our Community in Research